lucianmurmurache/reduced-motion/README.md

 ## How It Works

 `reduced-motion` automatically applies styles that reduce or remove motion when the user has indicated a preference for reduced motion through their system settings.
+It also removes video backgrounds.

 ## Performance concerns